thespain/thespain-veeamagent/README.md

 ## Limitations

-This module is currently only campatible with Linux on the RedHat osfamily but support and compatibility will be expanded in the future.
+This module is currently only campatible with Linux on the RedHat family but support and compatibility will be expanded in the future.

 This module does not manage backup jobs and repositories created outside of the module.